-All workers for the Yemen Food Security Response and Resilience Project will be recruited locally.
-Contractors will be encouraged to recruit local workers including female workers to the most extent possible.
+All workers for the Yemen Food Security Response and Resilience Project for the parent and additional fund will be recruited locally.
+Contractors will be encouraged to recruit local workers, including female workers to the most extent possible.
 Female workers will be assigned to tasks appropriate with their capabilities.
-Contractors will ensure that labor meet the minimum approved age i.e. not less than 18 years for light work not involving any potential risks or hazards and above 18 years for others.
+Contractors will ensure that labor meet the minimum approved age i.e., not less than 18 years for light work not involving any potential risks or hazards and above 18 years for others.